António Costa: Resignation

 On 7 November 2023, Portuguese prosecutors detained Costa's chief of staff Vítor Escária and named João Galamba a formal suspect in an investigation into alleged corruption in lithium mining, green hydrogen production and a data centre deals.
 Over 40 searches were carried out, some of which in government and local government buildings, including Escária's office, the Ministry of Infrastructure and the Ministry of the Environment and Climate Action.
 Costa was also under suspicion of enabling the lithium and green hydrogen deals, and was to be inquired by the Supreme Court of Justice.

 In a televised statement in the afternoon, Costa announced his resignation from the position of prime minister, saying that "the dignity of the functions of prime minister is not compatible with any suspicion about his integrity, his good conduct and even less with the suspicion of the practice of any criminal act".

 The President of the Republic, Marcelo Rebelo de Sousa, accepted Costa's resignation on the same day.
 However, the resignation of Costa and his government was only made official on 8 December, to have the State Budget for 2024 approved.
 The Assembly of the Republic was also dissolved.
 The president scheduled early elections to be held on 10 March 2024.
 Costa's government remained in office in a caretaker capacity until the new government (led by Luis Montenegro) was sworn in after the elections.

-The investigation has since attracted criticism after the prosecutors admitted several mistakes, including confusion between the names of António Costa and then Minister of Economy António Costa Silva in the transcript of a wiretap.
+The investigation attracted criticism after the prosecutors admitted several mistakes, including confusion between the names of António Costa and then Minister of Economy António Costa Silva in the transcript of a wiretap.

-Costa would become the second-longest-serving Portuguese prime minister during Portuguese democracy.
-He served as head of government longer than any other Iberian Peninsula national leader in the 21st century.
+Costa became the second-longest-serving Portuguese prime minister during Portuguese democracy.
+He was head of government longer than any other Iberian Peninsula national leader in the 21st century.